 Netflix has banned some VPNs.
 Users can no longer change Netflix regions through these blocked VPNs.

-The major problem with these services is that of geo-restrictions: most channels are only viewable in the country of origin of the channel itself.
+However, one common problem affects all these devices: geo-restrictions.
+Most channels are only viewable in the country of origin of the channel itself.

 - Install the VPN directly on your device

 Some devices have no native support for VPNs, so you can only use the second option for these.
-You can read my guide on DDWRT Router VPN setup to configure one on your router.
+You can find setup instructions for each device in the pages linked above.